halvarsu/cinpla-wiki/Setup.md

     storageBucket: expipe-26506.appspot.com
 ```

+## User parameters ##

+In order to suit your special needs you must make a parameters file which should be located in ~/.config/expipe for an example file; see [expipe_params.py](https://github.com/CINPLA/expipe-plugin-cinpla/blob/master/utils/expipe_params.py).

 ## Testing ##

 **WARNING**: Tests can be destructive and have to be run on a different server.
 Use `expipe-debug.firebaseio.com` for testing.